-Mass loss coupons are the simplest form of corrosion rate monitoring in terms of design, fabrication and cost.
-Mass loss is determined by coupon inserted in an area of interest over a period of several weeks or months.
-Standardized coupons and related calculations are carried out as per international 326 standards.
+Mass loss coupons are the simplest form of corrosion rate monitoring in terms of design, fabrication, and cost.
+Mass loss is determined of a coupon inserted in an area of interest over a period of several weeks or months.
+Standardized coupons and related calculations are carried out as per international standards.
 Since mass loss coupons provide a visual indication of corrosion, pitting and crevice corrosion can also be identified visually.
-Examples of coupons are shown in Figures 1.
-Various shapes of mass loss coupons are available depending on the location where corrosion rate has to be investigated.
-The coupons can be either in form of a strip, rod or flush mounted disk.
+Examples of coupons are shown in Figures 1 and 2.
+Various shapes of mass loss coupons are available depending on the location where the corrosion rate has to be investigated.
+The coupons can be either in the form of a strip, rod or flush mounted disk.